Transaction Types Supported By Custom GL Lines Plug-in

 -

 Voided transactions.
-Voided transactions with custom lines are handled in the same way as voided transaction with standard GL impact lines.
+Voided transactions with custom lines are handled the same as voided transaction with standard GL impact lines.
 See Voiding, Deleting, or Closing Transactions.

 -

 Memorized transactions.
-When the transaction is entered into the system, the plug-in implementation creates custom lines.
+When you enter the transaction, the plug-in implementation creates custom lines.
 The transaction is also set to Posting or Non-Posting, matching the value for the standard lines.

 -

 Due date.
-Due date is set on custom lines when the transaction is saved.
-The due date is equal to the transaction date.
-This enables the custom line to appear on aging reports.
+Due date is set on custom lines when you save the transaction, and it matches the transaction date.
+This lets the custom line appear on aging reports.